wtistang/LibertyGettingStarted-Lab/README.md

     <kbd>![image031](./images/media/image031.png)</kbd>

-3. Now you will use the **Liberty configuration assistant** to define the servlet feature.
+3. Now you will use the **Liberty Tools configuration assistant** to define the servlet feature.
 Place your cursor at the beginning of an empty line in the featureManager section.
-Then press the **CTRL key** and press **SPACE** to activate the configuration assistant.
+Then press the **CTRL key** and press **SPACE** to activate the Liberty Tools configuration assistant.
 You should see something like:

     <kbd>![image032](./images/media/image032.png)</kbd>
 <table>